 If you are an Idaho library planning to offer a children's and/or teen summer reading program, please prepare to collect participation statistics this summer and submit them to the ICfL by August 31.
 (Link to report is at bottom of page.)

 Summer reading program materials, such as CSLP program manuals and Bright Futures materials, are LSTA-funded.
 Every public library is required to submit a report, which includes participation numbers (if your library is not hosting a summer reading program, simply indicate this on the report).
 These statistics are used by ICfL to fulfill reporting requirements issued by IMLS (the Institute for Museum and Library Services), which administers LSTA at the federal level.
-In the event we receive future Fred Meyer Corporation funds to purchase books, we will use your SRP statistics to determine how many books you will receive.
+In the event we receive future Fred Meyer Corporation funds (or other funds/materials) to purchase books, we will use your SRP statistics to determine how many books you will receive.
 Failure to report your data will jeopardize your library’s eligibility for future summer reading books and materials.